What makes CHOC unique?

 From 1985, Cambridge Handel Opera Group (CHOG) put on biennial staged productions of Handel’s operas.
 These were led by the leading Handel scholar Dr Andrew Jones, who also prepared the editions and translations.
 CHOG’s productions stood out for marrying historically informed performances with historically appropriate stagings, and its closure in 2013 was a sad loss for Handel devotees.

 Cambridge Handel Opera Company (CHOC) aims to build on CHOG’s impressive legacy with staged professional productions of works by both Handel and his contemporaries.
-CHOC formally opened in 2016, and is generating much interest both in Cambridge and further afield.
+CHOC formally opened in 2016, and is already generating much interest both in Cambridge and further afield.

 Rodelinda in the Great Hall